ahmeterdem1/parseme-blg505/README.md

 This repository contains the code and resources that we have used to participate in the PARSEME 2.0 Shared Task on MWE Identification.
-Our final implementation on the [leaderboard](https://www.codabench.org/competitions/12003/#) can be found under the name BeeParser.
+Our final implementation on the [leaderboard](https://www.codabench.org/competitions/12003/#) can be found under the names *bert-multilingual-trial* and *BeeParser*.

 This project is also the term project for the course BLG505 - Natural Language Processing in Istanbul Technical University.